Book a MIAM Online.

 Child Arrangements

 Child arrangement mediation covering where your child lives, contact schedules, holidays, schooling, and relocation disputes.
+Typically 2 to 4 sessions depending on complexity, ending with a written parenting plan.
+The government covers up to £500 towards your sessions.

 Financial Mediation